Can You Sue Uber Or Lyft If Your Driver Crashes?

 Beyond these formal deadlines, other time-sensitive factors make prompt legal action essential in rideshare cases:

-• Digital evidence from the rideshare app may get automatically deleted after specific periods.
+• Digital evidence from the rideshare app may be automatically deleted after specific periods.

 • Witness memories fade quickly, making early statements more reliable.

-• Physical evidence from vehicles and accident scenes disappears rapidly.
+• Physical evidence from vehicles and accident scenes can disappear fast.

 • Insurance notification requirements often have much shorter timeframes than the legal statute of limitations.